 The well being of your staff is important, but so are the needs of the business.
 Finding the right balance between the two can be tricky.
 However, finding the right people to assist with the transition could make a big difference.

 Someone may also need to let people outside of the business know what’s happened.
-Contact relevant stakeholders, professional organisations and anyone else that the deceased worked closely with.
+Contact relevant stakeholders, professional organizations and anyone else that the deceased worked closely with.
 This process may take days, weeks or possibly longer.
 The person responsible for breaking the sad news to others should be comfortable having these difficult conversations for some time.

 It may be hard to imagine the workplace without your trusted colleague there.
 This will hopefully get easier as time passes, but there are practical changes that will need to happen.

-Your employee may have left personal items in their work space.
+Your employee may have left personal items in their workspace.
 Ask a trusted staff member or someone close to the deceased to pack these up so they can be returned to the family.
 It may be nicer to do this gradually, so other staff aren’t shocked to find a suddenly empty desk in the morning.

 Unexpectedly hearing the voice or seeing a photo of someone who’s died can reopen old wounds.
 It may be necessary to update voicemail recordings and the company website to help avoid this pain.
 From a security standpoint, the deceased’s security clearances and login credentials should be removed to prevent fraud or breaches.